-The entire session will last about one to 1.5 hours.
+The entire session will last about one to one and a half hours.
 At the end of the session, your hypnotherapist will bring you back to present state awareness and have you reflect on how things went.
 You might also learn how to practice self-hypnosis outside of hypnotherapy appointments.

 How Many Hypnosis Sessions Are Needed for Anxiety?

 Solution-focused clinical hypnotherapist Andrew Major notes that the number of hypnotherapy sessions needed is different for each person.
 In his practice, a minimum of 6-8 sessions is generally required for anxiety and stress-related issues.